Teachers' Domain®

 • What does the presence of homeobox genes suggest about the evolution of different eyes in different organisms?

-6. Show the Stem Cells: Seeds of Hope? video and have students explore the Stem Cell Debate Web activity.
+6. Show the Stem Cells Breakthrough and the Stem Cells: Seeds of Hope? videos, and have students explore the Stem Cell Debate Web activity.
 Discuss the following:

 • Why are stem cells considered so valuable for medical research?